2022 Service Information- TO BE CONFIRMED

-9:30am- Service being held in the Memorabilia Garden, Bendigo District RSL, Havilah Road, Bendigo
+A wreath laying service will be held in the Memorial Garden, Bendigo District RSL, Havilah Road, Bendigo

 Origins of Darwin Defenders- Australian War Memorial